anwitha-09/DETECTION-OF-BREASFTCANCER-USING-MICROSTRIP-PATCH-ANTENNA-CST-STUDIO/README.md

-#  33 GHz Patch Antenna Design in CST Studio Suite
+#  Detection of Breast Cancer Using Microstrip Patch Antenna – CST Studio Suite
-This project involves the design, simulation, and analysis of a microstrip patch antenna operating at 33 GHz, built using CST Studio Suite 2024.
-The antenna is optimized for high-frequency applications such as 5G, satellite communication, and radar systems.
-Key parameters such as return loss (S11), radiation pattern, and gain were analyzed.
-The design ensures compact size, high directivity, and low reflection in the Ka-band frequency range.
+This project focuses on the design and simulation of a 33 GHz microstrip patch antenna for the non-invasive detection of breast cancer using CST Studio Suite 2024.
+The antenna is developed to sense changes in dielectric properties between normal and cancerous breast tissues through electromagnetic interaction.

+A 3-layer breast phantom (skin, fat, and tumor) is modeled to simulate realistic human tissue conditions.
+The simulation includes comprehensive analysis of S-parameters (S11 and S21), along with return loss, gain, and radiation pattern.
+These parameters help assess the antenna's ability to detect tumors based on reflection and transmission behavior.
+The project highlights the potential of microwave antenna-based diagnostics in biomedical imaging applications.